exseivier/clusteRing/README.md

 # clusteRing
-Mean-Shift clutering midification and implementation on a R package
+Mean-Shift clutering midification and implementation on an R package
 # Under construction...